schu0608/COMP2030-Assignment/project-docs/drafts/persona-draft.md

 height: 180cm
 weight: 100kg
 personality: organised. on time. wears a suit everyday.
 Strict working timeframes.
 Wakes up early, uses laptop at work, not at home.
 On call in emergencies available outside of hours when on call.
 Likes to watch horror movies.
+I'm trying to figure out github and pushing and pulling